 They could now be a strange new family.

 Poppi was inspired by Brothers Grimm’s Rapunzel from Children’s and Household Tales.
 Germany: 1812.
-It is one of the stories from my collection: Supernatural Fairy Tales: fairy tale inspired short stories – available on Kindle and paperback now on Amazon.
+It is one of the short stories in my collection: Supernatural Fairy Tales – And is free with Kindle Unlimited